AI-secure/DBA/README.md

 `python -m visdom.server -p 8098`

 - run experiments for the four datasets:
 `python main.py --params utils/X.yaml`

-X = mnist_params, cifar_params, tiny_params or loan_params
-parameters can be changed in those yaml files to reproduce our experiments.
+X = mnist_params, cifar_params, tiny_params or loan_params.
+Parameters can be changed in those yaml files to reproduce our experiments.